Tesla reports record profit - KESQ

 By Chris Isidore, CNN Business

-Tesla reported earnings that more than tripled year-ago results, easily topping Wall Street’s expectations for the quarter.
+Tesla shook off supply chain issues to more than triple earnings from year-ago results, easily topping Wall Street’s expectations for the quarter.

 The results took full year earnings to $7.6 billion, and revenue to $53.8 billion.